 Being a company’s job market right now, this means your resume should be about what THEY want and need.
 Think of your resume as a marketing document that essentially promotes and sells you to hiring managers before they meet you in person.
 It’s like an introductory offer.

 All the achievements in the world don’t matter if you cannot communicate your value to the organization.
 Take a moment and scan your resume for indicators that you are expressing this worth to the companies you are applying to.
 If you aren’t, then it’s time for a resume overhaul.

 What you list and the order you list those details MUST pertain to the hiring company too.

 Does this mean you should customize your resume for each hiring company?
 Absolutely!

 That sounds crazy, right?

 Not exactly.
-If you’re targeting positions that are in line with your career and job focus, the customization process will likely be minimal.
+If you’re targeting jobs that are in line with your career and job focus, the customization process will likely be minimal.